libasoles/poc-component-library/README.md

 Head to <http://localhost:3000/>

-## Description of some decisions made
+## Design decisions and reasons behind libraries/tools

 I'm using `React Query` for data fetching.
 And invalidating the cache after the create, edit and delete actions.